bretlinne/Linne-Dev-Prod/README.md

 * emptyTrash.py - empties trash on linux machines
 * detectOS.py   - return info about OS of the machine

-- scripts to move in:
+# scripts to move in from WIP:
 ---------------------
 1.  ~~pico8-png-hex.py~~                                 DONE
 2.  c-scripts-to-ref / elf-tagger